 Heel Pain and Plantar Fasciitis Treatment in Bellevue

-Heel pain can affect anyone: runners, walkers, parents on their feet all day, and people who stand for work.
-When it’s left untreated, it tends to worsen and can interfere with exercise, work, and everyday activities like walking the dog or climbing stairs.
+Heel pain treatment in Bellevue at CarePlus Foot and Ankle Specialists starts with finding the cause, not just masking the symptom.
+Heel pain can affect anyone: runners, walkers, parents on their feet all day, and people who stand for work, and when it is left untreated it tends to worsen and interfere with exercise, work, and everyday activities like walking the dog or climbing stairs.
+Board-certified podiatrist Dr. Hubert Lee provides expert diagnosis and treatment to get you back to pain-free movement.
+If you need to be seen quickly, we offer same-day and urgent care appointments.

 Heel pain is soreness, irritation, or sharp discomfort at the back or bottom of the heel.
-It can feel dull and achy or sharp and stabbing, and it’s often worst with your first steps in the morning or after periods of rest.
-While heel pain isn’t always serious, persistent pain usually points to a treatable underlying condition, most commonly plantar fasciitis, and it rarely improves for good without addressing the cause.
+It can feel dull and achy or sharp and stabbing, and it is often worst with your first steps in the morning or after periods of rest.
+While heel pain is not always serious, persistent pain usually points to a treatable underlying condition, most commonly plantar fasciitis, and it rarely improves for good without addressing the cause.

 Heel pain shows up differently depending on the cause.
 Common patterns include: